 One September morning a year ago: Leslie Nuckoles is rousted from her sleep by a cold wind, funneling through sliding-glass panels on the side of her ‘03 Tacoma truck-bed shell.
 The wind is resolute and uncaring, blowing over a seemingly endless expanse of granite and volcanic tuff.
-Leslie sits up from her Luno Life Air Mattress, sheds a neon-orange sleeping bag and slips out to greet the morning and her three compatriots, Patrick, Milly, and Mitch.
-The four of them decided to finish an epic season whitewater raft-guiding the Kern River with a climbing trip in Bishop, California, which made their first stop after a long drive an obvious choice: the Pit.
+Leslie sits up from her Luno Signature Air Mattress, sheds a neon-orange sleeping bag and slips out to greet the morning and her three compatriots, Patrick, Milly, and Mitch.
+The four of them decided to finish an epic season whitewater raft-guiding the Kern River with an Overlanding adventure and climbing trip in Bishop, California.
+Their first stop after a long drive was an obvious choice: the Pit.

 For some, the Pit is a dry, dusty, sunken acreage of earth just up highway 395 from Bishop.
 It’s not the most comfortable campsite, but it’s a good stopover, offering something of a break to weary travelers.
 For climbers like Leslie, however, the Pit is the destination.
 A cheap, accessible campground, the Pit is a great starting point for those who want to tackle some of California’s best climbing routes.

 Though Milly and Mitch’s fall classes technically started the day before, the gang decided to spend three days climbing in the Bishop area.
 They figured it beats working through a reading list of 20th-century American literature.
-They arrived to the Pit late in the night and immediately hit the sack.
-The three of them in bags on tarps over cracked ground have not fared as easily as Leslie, under steel cover, upon raised frame and lush support of a bed custom fit to her vehicle and her lifestyle.
+They arrived at the Pit late in the night and immediately hit the sack.
+The three of them in bags on tarps over cracked ground have not fared as easily as Leslie, sleeping in a car, enjoys the support of a bed custom fit to her vehicle and lifestyle.
 You won’t find a tent in her quiver of outdoor equipment.

 Leslie has always been fond of stopping and starting in quick succession.
-If a beam of light could follow her tracks, the country would be alight with zigzags from her home in White Salmon, Washington, down through the heart of California, along the great rivers of Idaho - Salmon and Snake - and back again in a ceaseless circuit.
+If a beam of light could follow her tracks, the country would be alight with zigzags from her home in White Salmon, Washington, down through the heart of California, along the great rivers of Idaho, and back again in a ceaseless circuit.
 Her passion for river guiding propels her here and there, and her pursuit of a degree in psychology has grown her roots in southern Oregon.

 But despite all of that, Leslie’s love for climbing keeps bringing her back to Bishop.
 As she pulls out of the Pit, kicking up a storm of dust, Leslie smiles and quietly realizes this wonderful place is a waypoint in most of her ventures.
-They turn on to the 395 and Leslie’s face goes serious.
+They turn on to the 395 and Leslie’s expression turns serious.
 It’s time to climb.

 The road winds up and up, to Pine Creek Canyon, home to some of Bishop’s best climbing routes.
 Cragging and other alpine adventures wind through the veins of this ancient escape.
 Leslie and her friends will spend the day in the canyon, bounding gleefully up and down plentiful sport routes on the Mustache Wall.